 - About 10 years ago I was working with a small group of 4 players.
 Towards the end of the session I had them do some 1v1’s.
 Three of the players were ages 14 and one player was 9 years old.
 ALL of them were top level players and ended up playing college soccer.
 During these 1v1’s the 9 year old absolutely shocked the older players.
 Due to the youngsters speed, athletic ability and skill the older ones had a very hard time stealing the ball and had to work their hardest to not get beat.
 I could see the shock on their faces.
 The crazy part is one of the older players was on the U15 National team.
 Even so, AGE DIDN’T MATTER.

-- Let’s talk about High School Soccer when Freshmans end up in the starting line up, while seniors sit the bench.
-Age 14-15 year olds playing better than 17-18 years olds.
-Same with college soccer with 18 year olds vs 21 year olds.
+- Let’s talk about high school soccer when Freshman end up in the starting line up, while seniors sit on the bench.
+Age 14-15 playing better than 17-18 years old’s.
+Same with college soccer with 18 year vs 21 year olds.
 So why would age 11-14 matter?
 Of course at certain ages the size, maturity, speed make a difference, but my point is let’s think and talk about these things.
 We shouldn’t get too caught up in older is better, because it’s not the case much of the time.

 - Younger kids ages 5-8 show a big difference in playing ability.
-Yet, again there are certain 6 years olds who can play better than many 8 year olds.
+Yet, again there are certain 6 year olds who can play better than many 8 year olds.
 I once had a 5 year old sibling join a camp of 8 year olds.
-This 5 year old was easily on the same level and these 8 year olds were really good.
+This 5 year old was easily on the same level and these 8 year old’s were really good.

 Camp numbers and how we group the players